CMU-SAFARI/RawHash/test/evaluation/read_mapping/README.md

 Please read the [README](./d2_ecoli_r94/README.md) file to run and compare the tools for this dataset.

+**We provide the scripts for running RawHash with POD5 for this dataset**

 To start mapping each tool, enter [d2_ecoli_r94](./d2_ecoli_r94/)

 ```bash